korningf/arch-ops/box/dsp/win/devpc.md

 ##  10. Docker Desktop ([!] mandatory)

-_TODO This is really complicated - we really should be runniong docker-desktop_
+_TODO This is really complicated - not sure we should be running it within wsl_

 Docker-Desktop provides a local Docker runtime as well as the command-line cli.